felx/nimbus-jose-jwt/README.txt

 * [JWT] draft-ietf-oauth-json-web-token-20

-Dependencies
+System requirements and dependencies

-The Nimbus JOSE+JWT library has minimal dependencies.
+The Nimbus JOSE+JWT library requires Java 7+ and has minimal dependencies.

 * JSON Smart for highly efficient parsing and serialisation of JSON.